-If you have a Samoyed, like I did, they do better with fewer baths and more brushing.
-The brushing will help to get the loose, dead hair out of their fur and will distribute the natural oils that are in their coats.
+If you have a Samoyed, as I did, they do better with fewer baths and more brushing.
+The brushing will help to get them loose, dead hair out of their fur, and will distribute the natural oils that are in their coats.

 Maybe YOU are the sensitive one, and the regular doggy odor is something that you notice.
 Or maybe your pets are allowed on the furniture and sleep on the bed (my pooch had his own pillow) on a regular basis.
 If that is the case, you will probably want to bathe those critters a bit more often.